-Across the council’s board, they looked to maximise efficiency, embrace innovation and ensure that more can be done with less.
+Across the board, the council looked to maximise efficiency, embrace innovation and ensure that more can be done with less.
 This applied to ICT, where the council is adopting a new cloud-first strategy to take advantage of the cost-savings and benefits associated with cloud computing.

 Throughout, Core worked hard to tailor its services to the council’s needs.
 Core’s consultant “was extremely flexible in his approach, working both on and off-site, answering questions via email at all hours of the day and night.”